RicHep365/ShadowRacingAI/README.md

 __**Testing**__

 The website has an enticing home page which draws the user in.
 As the home page occupies the whole screen on loading there's a chevron indicating more information below which takes the user down to the about us section when clicked.
 It uses smooth scrolling so there’s no jerky movements to the site and it navigates well.

 The toggler dropdown menu provides the user with the option to scroll to the other sections of the website, this also uses the smooth scroll-behaviour attribute.
 The menu automatically closes when navigated away from using some additional javascript.

 There is a description of the team behind the service as well as details of the timing and type of tips the service provides.
-There is also a chart showing the systems result over time, satisfying the users questions about how the service works.
+There is also a chart showing the systems results over time, satisfying the users questions about how the service works.
 Below this there is a contact form for the user to find out more information about the service if they still have questions.

-The contact form is not yet functional, the button takes you back to the home page.
-However it includes validation that each section has been completed.
+The contact form is not yet functional, the submit button currently opens the users default email.
+However the form includes validation that each section has been completed.

 The bookmaker logos in the affiliate section link directly to their websites and open in a separate browser window using 'target="_blank"', as do the social icons in the footer (these only link to the home page of the sites as no social sites